Tornado outbreak sequence of March 9–13, 2006: March 12–13

+As the evening advanced, the main line of supercells began to take shape, eventually becoming a widespread line, being responsible for many of the tornadoes throughout the remainder of the day.
 One exceptionally long-lived supercell thunderstorm was responsible for many of the tornadoes on March 12.
 This storm began in the morning over northern Oklahoma before embarking on a nearly 800 mi journey northeast across southeastern Kansas, Missouri during the afternoon and early evening, into Illinois during the mid-to-late evening, through Indiana by the late evening, and into lower Michigan where it lost severe characteristics more than 17.5 hours after inception.
 This supercell lasted the longest and travelled the furthest than any other in history.
 The city of Springfield, Illinois saw two strong tornadoes track directly through the city from this storm.
 It also did damage near Sedalia, Columbia, and Mexico, Missouri.
-The strongest tornado, spawned by a different supercell, was a rare double tornado rated F4, but fortunately it remained over mainly rural countryside.
+The deadliest tornado from this outbreak sequence came from another supercell; an F3 which killed 4 people near the town of Renick, Missouri.
+The strongest tornado, spawned by this same supercell, was a rare double tornado rated F4, but fortunately it remained over mainly rural countryside.
+Multiple other tornadoes came from this intense line, including multiple strong to intense tornadoes in the western region of the main risk area, in Oklahoma and Arkansas, where F3 tornadoes struck the towns of Twin Oaks, Oklahoma, and areas southwest of Bentonville, Arkansas.
+The storms progressed into the overnight hours and into early morning on March 13, before the main of storms finally came to an end.

-Fifteen more tornadoes – all of them weak – were reported on March 13 in Alabama and Mississippi before the system finally weakened and the severe weather came to an end.
+A moderate risk for severe weather was issued by the SPC on March 13, as a severe damaging wind event was expected to materialize in the Ohio Valley area extending into the Great Lakes region.
+A 45% hatched risk for damaging wind gusts was issued for this whole area, with an accompanying 10% unhatched risk for tornadoes.
+A slight risk for severe weather, alongside a 5% chance for tornadoes extended into Mississippi, Alabama, and Tennessee.
+As the day progressed, the expected wind event did not materialize, though some weak tornadoes did occur in the southern regions of the risk area.
+Fifteen more tornadoes were reported on March 13 in Alabama and Mississippi before the system finally weakened and the severe weather came to an end.